openAIP/merkator/README.md

 MERKATOR
 ======================================

-Simple coordinate IO handling.

-Provides methods to read coordinates in sexagesimal and decimal notations.
+Read/write WGS84 coordinates in sexagesimal and decimal notation.